-On Monday morning, one of the most cringeworthy rap battles to ever grace live television aired on Canada AM, CTV's morning show.
-This thing was so bad that the station had to apologize for it multiple times and refused to post the footage online.
-Thankfully, someone else stepped up to the plate.
+This thing was so bad that CTV had to apologize for it multiple times and refused to post the footage online, but thankfully someone else did.

 The segment in question was promoting Blackout6, an upcoming Toronto rap battle being hosted by a group called King of the Dot.

-"It started in the streets?"
-This was the question unassuming CTV host Marci Ien asked Organik, MC and founder of King of the Dot.
-It was a reference to the battles.
+"It started in the streets?" unassuming CTV host Marci Ien asked Organik, MC founder of King of the Dot, referring to the battles.

 "In the streets, yes," said Organik, describing a rap battle as "two people competitively attacking each other with poetry."

-The guys, who are godawful lyricists, made gay jokes, trans jokes, fat jokes, and slut jokes.
-No jokes were funny.
-On a show whose viewership is primarily made up of suburban parents and their kids (it was Family Day in Alberta, Manitoba, Ontario, and Saskatchewan), they quipped about jerking off, blowjobs, and "virgins in Oshawa."
-They also dropped references to "true dough," Dion Phaneuf, and Michael Cera, giving this shit-pile of a performance a distinctly Canadian flair.
+The guys, who are godawful lyricists, made gay jokes, trans jokes, fat jokes and slut jokes.
+None of them were funny jokes.
+On a show most likely only being watched by suburban parents and their kids (it was Family Day in Alberta, Manitoba, Ontario and Saskatchewan ), they quipped about jerking off, blowjobs and "virgins in Oshawa."
+They also dropped references to "true dough," Dion Phaneuf and Michael Cera, giving this shit-pile of a performance a distinctly Canadian flair.

 Charron continued the searing hot exchange by teasing HFK for being fat and looking forward to Ribfest.
 Very timely.
 He added:

-In an incredibly ironic diss, Charron said, "It's funny you say I look like Michael Cera—but your rhymes are super bad."
+In a super ironic diss, Charron said, "It's funny you say I look like Michael Cera—but your rhymes are super bad."
 (At no point did anyone else mention Michael Cera.)

 Incredibly, the four-minute battle continued uninterrupted.
 Personally, I think this soundbite from HFK summed it up nicely: